brandonhorst/elliptical/doc/apireference/phrases.md

 ## `raw`

 The lowest-level phrase, which allows completely arbitrary manipulation of outputs.
-See tests for examples, but only use as a last resort.